 Types of wastewater

-Wastewater comes in three main types namely Blackwater, Graywater and Yellow water.
+Wastewater comes in three main types namely Blackwater, Greywater, and Yellow water.

-This is wastewater that originates from toilet fixtures, dishwashers, and food preparation sinks.
-It is made up of all the things that you can imagine going down the toilets, bath and sink drains.
-They include poop, urine, toilet paper and wipes; body cleaning liquids, anal cleansing water and so on.
-They are known to be highly contaminated with dissolved chemicals, particulate matter and is very pathogenic.
+It is wastewater that originates from toilet fixtures, dishwashers, and food preparation sinks.
+Blackwater is made up of all the things that you can imagine going down the toilets, bath, and sink drains.
+They include poop, urine, toilet paper and wipes, body cleaning liquids, anal cleansing water, and so on.
+They are known to be highly contaminated with dissolved chemicals, particulate matter, and is very pathogenic.

-This is wastewater that originates from non-toilet and food fixtures such as bathroom sinks, laundry machines, spas, bathtubs and so on.
+It is wastewater that originates from non-toilet and food fixtures such as bathroom sinks, laundry machines, spas, bathtubs, and so on.
 Technically it is sewage that does not contain poop or urine.
-Graywater is treated very differently from Blackwater and is usually suitable for re-use.
+Greywater is treated very differently from Blackwater and is usually suitable for re-use.

-This is basically urine collected with specific channels and not contaminated with either blackwater or graywater.
+It is urine collected with specific channels and not contaminated with either Blackwater or greywater.

 Sources of wastewater

 Wastewater is also generated from agricultural facilities.
-Water used for cleaning in animal farms, washing harvested produce and cleaning farm equipment.
+Water is used for cleaning animal farms, washing harvested produce, and cleaning farm equipment.